 Johnnie Fox's pub, Dublin Mountains

 Greetings from the highest pub in Ireland!
 Established in 1798, Johnnie Fox's is an Irish institution, famous for its "Hooley Show" of traditional music and dance.
-Who better to host our St Patrick's Day bash?
+They put on a great St Patrick's Day bash!

 The Duke of York pub, Belfast

 Belfast in the house!
-The Duke of York pub has been on the go for over 200 years in the heart of Belfast and it will be standing by to bring you a rip-roaring performance from folk music stars, the Shamrock Tenors.
+The Duke of York pub has been on the go for over 200 years in the heart of Belfast and it brought viewers a rip-roaring performance from folk music stars, the Shamrock Tenors.

 Dick Mack's pub, County Kerry

 One of Ireland's quirky dual-purpose pubs, Dingle's Dick Mack’s has been serving drinks AND selling leather goods since 1899.
-And this St Patrick's Day, it will host some great music to add to the party atmosphere.
+And it hosted some great music to add to the party atmosphere.